CoolDude937/ECG/README.md

 ECG uses a ML model we trained and python OpenCV to be able to detect a humans emotions based of facial expressions.
 Then using a heart rate sensor hooked up to an Arduino to simulate a professional grade cardiac event monitor,  we take in a patients bpm using C++.
 Then it sends both pieces of data to a web application made in JavaScript in real time using various libraries and techniques.
 Finally, the web application made using react creates a friendly user interface for the doctor to be able to see the probability of the patients possible emotions, the bpm and a suggestions section which gives the doctor recommendations based off our data.

 ## How we built it
 First we created a sequential model using 8 convolutional layers based on the fer2013 data set we found from Kaggle.
-Which includes about 24000 training images and 3000 validation images, after various transformations we end up having about 4.7 million parameters to train our model.
+We chose a 90/10 split on the dataset, resulting in around 24,000 training images and 2400 validation images.
+Our model has 4 convolutional block followed by two 64 units dense layer, and finally a softmax output.
+The general architecture of the convolution block is:
+INPUT -> CONV2D -> ELU ACTIVATION -> BATCHNORM -> CONV2D -> ELU ACTIVATION -> BATCHNORM -> CONV2D -> ELU ACTIVATION -> BATCHNORM -> DROPOUT (0.3) -> (2,2) POOL -> OUTPUT
+with all Conv2D layers using a (3,3) kernel.
+The model has 4.7 million parameters and was trained over 75 epochs, resulting in a validation accuracy of 65%.

+We used OpenCV and the HaasCaade face clasifier to detect faces, which is then passed into our own model to output emotion predictions.

 Then after some optimization, we sent the model to our website by using the external flask library to return the live footage into an html file.

-On the hardware side, we used an KY-039 heartbeat sensor and an Arduino to sense heartbeats, then we created an algorithm to approximate the average BPM of the last 4 seconds and used the serial monitor to send the information to JavaScript to be processed.
+On the hardware side, we used an KY-039 heartbeat sensor and an Arduino to simulate a professional cardiogram.
+We developed an algorithm to approximate the average BPM of the last 4 seconds and used the serial monitor to send the information to our Express backend.

 ## Challenges we ran into
 One of the main challenges we ran into was the ability to transfer data in real time, whether that be from python to JavaScript, sending a live streamed from python to html, or sending C++ readings to JavaScript.
 Most of our time ended up being spent debugging various different transferring techniques we found.
 Another challenged we had was our model program was inconsistent with successfully initializing, one attempt it would work and the next after no syntax changes it would fail.
 Another issue we ran into in the OpenCV side was getting all the versions to line up in the virtual environment we created, eventually after enough pip installs we found out about poetry and used that to standardize all of our version control.